 There are hundreds of myths, old wives’ tales and urban legends associated with hair depending on the culture one is from.
-However, there are some more common myths, which seem to be universal.
+There are so many, an entire chapter in The Ultimate Hair Growth Guide is dedicated to hair growth myths.
+Below are some of the most common and universal myths:-

 Trimming Hair Frequently will Lead to Fairy Tale Lengths